Online Safety

 NSPCC - includes a range of resources to help parents keep children safe when they're using the internet, social networks, apps, games and more

-Coerced online child sexual abuse - information for parents to help understand this topic and how to talk to children
+Coerced online child sexual abuse - information for parents and carers to help understand this topic and how to talk to children

 What do I need to know about ChatGPT?
 A guide for parents and carers

 What is Omegle?
-What Parents need to know
+What parents and carers need to know